Diabetes in the Elderly: Can Diabetes Care Help?

 As we age, self-care may diminish, leading to less healthy ways of living, poorer dietary patterns, less exercise and increased loneliness.
 Older adults with diabetes are at higher risk for conditions such as depression and cognitive impairment, which in turn can result in making diabetic self-care more challenging.

 Elderly diabetes can be just as well managed as those in younger people, but it does still take effort and motivation from the elderly person.
 Other simultaneous mental or physical health conditions can complicate the situation as diabetes may well need to be treated alongside disability, reduced mobility, special dietary requirements, increased medication and changes in cognition.
 These can make self-management of diabetes more challenging and this is where support is often advised.
-Live-in care can help with the medication management of people living with diabetes and ensure that their diabetes is being well managed through a healthy lifestyle.
+Live-in care can help with the medication management of people living with diabetes and ensure that their diabetes is being well managed through a

 How can we help?